Bus transport in France: History

 Network plan of the carrosses à cinq sols or five-sol carriages.

 An early attempt to establish a bus service was made by Blaise Pascal in 1662.
 He was granted a monopoly by King Louis XIV on petition to establish the service in the city of Paris - the Carrosses à cinq sols.
 A network of five routes were established and the service was initially popular, however the Parlement intervened to limit the class of permitted passengers to the bourgeoise and "people of merit" - excluding craftsmen, pages and soldiers.
 This network lasted until around 1677.

 In 1824, Stanislas Baudry established the first bus service in France in Nantes.
 The term "bus" in English originates from "omnibus" which means "for all" in Latin, and supplanted the word "stagecoach" in English.
 The distinction between the two being that no prior booking was required, which meant anyone could board and pay, rather than only those who had pre-booked travel.
 In 1826, Baudry established l'Entreprise générale des omnibus (EGO) in Paris, with the permission of the Prefect of Police.
 This enterprise was so successful that by 1829 there were up to thirty different bus companies operating in Paris, who were free to set routes and timetables, although the authorities set the fares.

 The laissez-faire arrangement ended in 1854 as Haussmann, the Prefect of the Seine department forcibly merged all incumbent operators in Paris into the Compagnie Générale des Omnibus - the General Omnibus Company (CGO).
 This took effect in February 1855 in readiness for the 1855 Paris Exposition; France's attempt to outshine the London Exhibition of 1851.
 The extreme overcrowding of omnibuses at the London Exhibition could be avoided by this measure.
-The CGO were granted a 30 year monopoly by emperor Napoleon III in exchange for an annual fee of 640,000 Francs, plus a 1000 Franc surcharge per omnibus above the initial 350.
+The CGO were granted a 30-year monopoly by emperor Napoleon III in exchange for an annual fee of 640,000 Francs, plus a 1000 Franc surcharge per omnibus above the initial 350.

 Motorisation

 Two French double-decker impériale buses.
 The left being a CGO autobus, the bus in the centre being horse-drawn.
-The upper deck of the horsebus has a "knifeboard" seating arrangement which is completely exposed to weather.
+The upper deck of the omnibus has a "knifeboard" seating arrangement which is completely exposed to weather.
 The autobus on the left has a roofed upper saloon and windows at the front but is exposed at the sides.

 A Renault TN autobus, of the historic Parisian buses with an open platform or terrasse at the rear.

-Horse-powered omnibuses were replaced by the autobus - the term in use in France today.
+Horse-drawn omnibuses were replaced by the autobus - the term in use in France today.
 The prefix Auto referring to the vehicle being "self" powered by the onboard motor, rather than being a horse-drawn carriage.
-The last horse-omnibus in Paris was withdrawn on 12 January 1913.
+The last omnibus in Paris was withdrawn on 12 January 1913.

 After the First World War, the CGO as well as other modes of transport in Paris were financially exhausted and were purchased by the Seine Department in 1921.